cybertec-postgresql/pgwatch/docs/web_ui.rst

 Exposing the component logs
 ---------------------------

-When using the Docker images, internal component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
+When using the Docker images, internal component logs (Postgres, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
 If this is not wanted set the PW2_WEBNOCOMPONENTLOGS env. variable.
 Note that if a working "/logs" endpoint is desired also in custom setup mode (non-docker) then some actual code changes are needed to specify where logs of all components are situated - see top of the pgwatch2.py file for that.